-Another "hot topic" for the Central Bank appears to be operational risk around cyber security.
+Another "hot topic" for the Central Bank appears to be the operational risk around cyber security.
 An industry letter was issued in September 2015 to investment firms concerning the Central Bank's thematic review which assessed the management of cyber security and related operational risks across investment firms, fund service providers and stockbrokers.
-This was followed by the Central Bank's publication of a document in September 2016, entitled "Cross Industry Guidance in respect of Information Technology and Cybersecurity Risks", which was accompanied with a press release which stated that IT risk management and cyber security for financial services firms were "key concerns" for the Central Bank.
-This will be a critical area for regulated firms to focus on.
+This was followed by the Central Bank's publication of "Cross Industry Guidance in respect of Information Technology and Cybersecurity Risks" in September 2016.
+A press release accompanied the publication of that document, which stated that IT risk management and cyber security for financial services firms were "key concerns" for the Central Bank.

+In January 2017 the Central Bank held a cross industry seminar on IT and cybersecurity risks and since January, the Director of Policy and Risk, the Director of Credit Institutions and the Director of Insurance Supervision have each mentioned in separate speeches that cyber security is an area of key focus for the Central Bank.
+Therefore this will be a critical area for regulated firms to focus on.
 It is likely that if any material deficiencies in a firm's systems and controls around cyber security come to the Central Bank's attention, that enforcement action may lie.